-The five awards are:
+The six awards are:

 For past CAS teaching award winners, click here.

-Winners will be recognized at a CAS Faculty Meeting and profiled in university publications and will receive a framed citation and monetary award.
+Recipients of these awards will be recognized at a CAS Faculty Meeting and profiled in university publications and will receive a framed citation and monetary award.
 A number of past winners have gone on to win all-BU Metcalf awards and teaching prizes conferred by their regional and national professional organizations.

 Nomination and Selection Process: